ColumbiaSC-Tech/botty_mcbotface/README.md

 1. Start a virtualenv in whatever directory you want to run botty, then cd into the project root and follow the remaining instructions

-2. In your new project directory, create a `slackbot_settings.py`:
+2. In your new project directory, create `slackbot_settings.py` from this template:
     ```
     API_TOKEN = 'your bot API token here'
     USER_TOKEN = 'your user API token here'